-If you're looking for a cheap, easy, and achievable way to feel like you're traveling, even if you're not: combine a movie with food from the country in question – et voila!
+Themed movie night dinners to feel like you're traveling while you're staying at home.
+If you're looking for a cheap, easy, and achievable way to feel like you're traveling, even if you're not: combine a movie with food from the country in question: et voila!

 What the movie is about: Mamma Mia! is a classical musical romantic comedy.
 If you're into the music of ABBA, this is the movie for you!
 It is set on the fictional Greek island of Kalokairi, which gives you serious holiday vibes.
 A young woman invites three men to her wedding to find out which of them is her father.
 A classic rom-com plot full of surprises, humor, and romance unfolds, all laced with ABBA songs interpreted by the cast.
 And if you don't have enough yet there's a sequel called Mamma Mia!
 Here We Go Again.

 What the movie is about: This French tragic comedy is about a guy with depression, who joins an all-male synchronized swimming team.
 He gets to know all the other team members and their problems.
 On a whim, the team decides to participate in the male synchronized swimming world championships.
 Hard training commences, and all group members get new impulses to solve the problems in their lives.
-All in all, this film is really heartwarming and uplifting and a great choice if you're already into french comedies (like What's In A Name?, Intouchables, Welcome To The Sticks - we can recommend them all, we just love french movies), or if you want to try something new.
+All in all, this film is really heartwarming and uplifting and a great choice if you're already into french comedies (like What's in a Name?, The Intouchables, Welcome to the Sticks - we can recommend them all, we just love french movies), or if you want to try something new.

 All those things are super easy to cook.
 You only have to open the Oysters and cut the cheese.
 For the coq au vin, you basically cook a chicken in a bottle of red wine and you're done.

 What the movie is about: In this 1995 movie, an American guy (Ethan Hawke) meets a French woman (Julie Delpy) on a train in Europe.
 They only know each other for a couple of minutes before he asks her to exit the train with him in Vienna (she was on her way to Paris).
-She does, and they spend the whole night wandering through the streets of Vienna, enjoying a Viennese café and sharing a kiss on the super romantic Ferris wheel (we can confirm the romanticality of this spot first hand).
+She does, and they spend the whole night wandering through the streets of Vienna, enjoying a Viennese café and sharing a kiss on the super romantic Ferris wheel.
 They have wonderfully deep conversations throughout this whole movie, that just feel super realistic.
 The whole way they experience Vienna and each other's company is immensely romantic.
 The film belongs to a trilogy with Before Sunset (2004) resuming the story 9 years later in Paris, and Before Midnight (2013), continuing the story another 9 years later on the Peloponnese coast, Greece.
 The whole trilogy is amazing!
 Go watch it, thank us later.

 The soup is essentially a beef broth with Semolina dumplings.
 Schnitzel is breaded pork, which is super easy to make.
 Kaierschmarrn is basically pulled apart pancakes.